June 09, 2026

 Urolithin A

 This is where Urolithin A stands apart.
-Rather than simply fueling or protecting mitochondria, Urolithin A triggers mitophagy — the cellular recycling process that removes dysfunctional mitochondria entirely.
-It's the only compound with clinical evidence for directly improving mitophagy in humans.
+Rather than simply fueling or protecting mitochondria, Urolithin A is studied for triggering mitophagy — the cellular recycling process that removes dysfunctional mitochondria.
+It is one of the few compounds with human clinical evidence for supporting mitophagy.
+The first-in-human trial (Andreux 2019) tested it at 250 mg, 500 mg and 1000 mg, finding it safe and bioavailable across that range.

 A Side-by-Side Comparison